Triply API¶

 Reply format¶

 The reply format is a JSON object.
-Search results are returned in the JSON array that is stored under key sequence "hits"/"hits"
+Search results are returned in the JSON array that is stored under key sequence "hits"/"hits".
+The order in which search results appear in the array is meaningful: better matches appear earlier.

-.
+Every search result is represented by a JSON object.
+The name of the linked data entity is specified under key sequence "_id".
 Properties of the linked data entity are stored as IRI keys.
 The values of these properties appear in a JSON array in order to allow more than one object term per predicate term (as is often the case in linked data).

 The following code snippet shows part of the reply for the below example request.
 The reply includes two results for search string “mew”, returning the Pokémon Mew (higher ranked result) and Mewtwo (lower ranked result).